Back to top

 ...How It's Going

 Madison Public Library supports the class by providing $1,200/semester per class to help cover the cost of instruction, which allows Literacy Network to offer classes for free to their students.
 The investment given by the library each year also helps to fund experienced English Second Language (ESL) teachers for each level of the class.
 In addition to funds and space, the library also helps market the class, which has continued to grow in popularity over the past five years.
+This year, for the first time ever, classes have filled to capacity several times requiring some students to be put on a wait list until a spot is available.

 “We’ve loved seeing the way in which our recruitment has evolved with the Library providing marketing support.
 We’ve gone from having a physical paper flyer at the library to using so many modes to recruit learners,” said Fabrizio.
 “For example, this past semester Tana Elias, Madison Public Library's new Library Director, attended Literacy Network’s 50th Anniversary Block Party to talk to students about Community English classes, library resources and services, and steps for obtaining a library card.”